php0614/Route/README.md

  Symbolic synth routing class for Supercollider inspired by ChucK and Faust, with convenient oscilloscope window; recording; osc send&receive feature. by Philip Liu

-To use this class with synths arg 'out' must be decalred. 'in' also should be decalred from second synth because through the 'in' a synth takes signal from the previous one. put 'In.ar(in)' to desired place. optionally, if you decalre 'amp',  by the method '.amps' you can set all the amp value of synths at once by one array
+To use this class with synths arg 'out' must be decalred. 'in' also should be decalred from second synth because through 'in' a synth takes signal from the previous one. put 'In.ar(in)' to a desired place. optionally, if you decalre 'amp',  by the method '.amps' you can set all the amp value of synths at once by one array